Home > Services > Keynote Speaker Singapore

 The mythmaker who decoded leadership

-Matteo Cassese is an international keynote speaker, business coach, and mythmaker based in Berlin for over fifteen years.
+Matteo Cassese is an international keynote speaker, business coach, and mythmaker with over two decades of experience across tech, film, and corporate leadership.

-Over two decades across tech, film, and consulting.
 From launching more than 140 films at Warner Bros. to advising Netflix, Sony, LinkedIn, and Heineken.
-Matteo Cassese has observed what truly makes leaders and what breaks them.
+Matteo has observed what truly makes leaders and what breaks them.
+He has spoken at conferences across Europe, the United States, and Asia, for audiences from fifty to five thousand.

-His keynotes do not just inspire.
-They transform.
-He blends psychology and myth to help leaders understand the hidden stories that drive their behavior, and how to change them.
+His keynotes blend psychology and myth to help leaders understand the stories that drive their behavior and how to change them.
+Not motivation.
+Diagnosis.
+The kind of shift that lasts past Tuesday morning.

 Frequently asked questions about booking a keynote speaker in Singapore

-What makes Matteo Cassese different from other keynote speakers in Singapore?
+What makes Matteo different from other keynote speakers in Singapore?

 What keynote topics work best for Singapore conferences?